You may be wondering — why 47 personal trainer tips?

 Never stop training people - Don’t train people for 5 years and then think you can make a career out of consulting.
 You still have a ton more to learn and experience.
 The best are created through years of hard work and dedicated study.

 Wear good socks - Socks can make or break your day.
 Try training 8+ hours in thick cotton tube socks.
 I dare you.

 Challenge - You’re not a cheer leader.
 Sometimes you need to challenge your clients.
-Don’t belittle them, or discourage them, but a healthy challenge is positive.
+Don’t belittle or discourage them, but a healthy challenge is positive.
 Think about the best school teachers or professors you had.
 I bet they challenged you.